sculptor/sculptor.github.io/_posts/2010-07-07-sculptor-190---support-for-mongodb-and-event-driven-architecture.md

 The Sculptor development team has a track record delivering around 3 releases per year.
 We have delivered 10 releases in total.
 That means that the core pieces are rock solid.
 I have personally used it successfully together with 15 other developers on daily basis for about a year now.
 It simply works very well.

 We care about bugfixing and making small improvements.
 At the same time we are excited about learning new technology and using emergent design.
-This release contains two new features in the area of scalability.
-Persistence backed with MongoDB and support for Event-Driven Architecture.
+This release contains two new features in the area of scalability:

+* Persistence backed with MongoDB
+* Support for Event-Driven Architecture

+### MongoDB

-**MongoDB** bridges the gap between key-value stores (which are fast and highly scalable) and traditional RDBMS systems (which provide rich queries and deep functionality).
+MongoDB bridges the gap between key-value stores (which are fast and highly scalable) and traditional RDBMS systems (which provide rich queries and deep functionality).
 I think this makes MongoDB very interesting for applications that need high-performance and/or scalability, but also prefer using a rich persistent domain model with complex associations.
 The schema less structure is attractive from a developer productivity perspective, which is one of the two goals with Sculptor (quality is the other).

 Sculptor generates data mapper classes that converts domain objects to/from MongoDB data structures, DBObjects.
 This makes it easy to use a domain model à la DDD with automatic mapping to MongoDB data structures.